coapjs/node-coap/README.md

 If you need
 to add a payload, just `pipe` into it.
 Otherwise, you __must__ call `end` to submit the request.

+If `hostname` is a IPv6 address then the payload is sent through a IPv6 UDP socket, dubbed in node.js as `'udp6'`.

 #### Event: 'response'